AntKirill/TranslationMethods/README.md

 is automatically run.

 If there is no input.txt at build then message about it appears on stderr and  parser is tested on all of the tests of folder tests/.
+At tests/ directory t1 - t5 are correct, t6 - t8 are incorrect and must fail.

 If something goes wrong the message about it appers on stderr.